threedi/dflowfm2threedi/README.md

 ### Culverts

 It is recommended to imported D-Hydro culverts in 3 categories, based on their length:
 - < 5m: short crested orifice.
-Energy losses due to friction in the pipe are neglible; the weir formula that is used is fast, stable, and accurate.
+Energy losses due to friction in the pipe are negligible; the weir formula that is used is fast, stable, and accurate.
 - 5 - 25 m: broad crested orifice.
-Energy losses due to friction in the pipe are not neglible; the weir formula that is used is fast, stable, and accurate and includes frictional losses.
+Energy losses due to friction in the pipe are not negligible; the weir formula that is used is fast, stable, and accurate and includes frictional losses.
 - \> 25 m: culvert.
-Energy losses due to friction in the pipe are not neglible; The propagation of a discharge wave through the culvert may be relevant, so multiple calculation points are used within the culvert (calculation point distance is 25 m).
+Energy losses due to friction in the pipe are not negligible; The propagation of a discharge wave through the culvert may be relevant, so multiple calculation points are used within the culvert (calculation point distance is 25 m).

 Do the following:
 - Add the layer ``dhydro_culvert`` to the project